mirisuzanne/miriamsuzanne/content/2016/12/24/clarifications.rst

    but more like the sensation of being angry **because you are hungry** — a feeling that can be **difficult to pin down**.
-   For some of us it is simply male or female, and becomes obvious early on — but for many it is more complex, and takes years to dig through **the rubble of** assumptions, fears, and prejudices around **our bodies**.
+   For some it is simply *male* or *female*, and becomes obvious early on — but for most of us it is more complex, and takes years to dig through **the rubble of** assumptions, fears, and prejudices around **our bodies**.